 One thing to keep in mind is the fact that you name the guardian in your will, but the court appoints them, based on the child’s best interests and the laws of the country where you are a citizen or resident.
 This means, there is always a slight possibility the courts may not agree with you.
 More on this later.

-Immigrants face some special challenges in this space, and like a lot of financial issues they deal with, everything starts with their current legal status in the country which determines what country’s laws will apply in the appointment of the guardian.
+Foreign-born families and immigrants face some special challenges in this space, and like a lot of financial issues they deal with, everything starts with their current legal status in the country which determines what country’s laws will apply in the appointment of the guardian.

 Immigrants on Work Visas and Guardianship